Helping our people make the most of both their career and their life.

 We are committed to fair and equitable remuneration for all employees that is consistent with our market and performance framework.
 We actively address barriers to equal pay between men and women.
 That’s why our gender pay gap continues to decrease and sits below the industry average.

 We’ve also extended our 12 weeks’ paid parental leave to eligible parents at NAB, regardless of gender.

 We believe it’s important to recognise the interdependencies at play when it comes to equality.
-In 2013, we became the first major bank in the country to introduce a domestic violence support policy and we recently extended the policy to include reasonable paid leave to any employee supporting a family or immediate household member experiencing domestic and family violence.
+In 2013, we became the first major bank in the country to introduce a domestic and family violence support policy and we recently extended the policy to include reasonable paid leave to any employee supporting a family or immediate household member experiencing domestic and family violence.